n3m1sys/n3m1sys/README.md

 I'm getting specialized in cybersecurity, but I'm also interested in many other fields of Computer Science, like quantum computing, algorithms, compilers...
 I consider myself a hacker, not one of those hoddie wearing criminals, but a person who likes to learn how things are made and how do they work.

-### What am I working on right now?

-I may not be the most active user of GitHub, because I usually have not very much time.
-But when I have time I like to work in the following projects:

-- A game engine programmed in Ada: https://github.com/n3m1-sys/AdaEngine

 ### My college projects

 Note: All of these projects are documented in spanish